Shout (Tears for Fears song)

-"Shout" is a song by English pop/rock band Tears for Fears, released as the second single from their second studio album, Songs from the Big Chair (1985), on 23 November 1984.
-Roland Orzabal is the lead singer on the track.
-The single became the group's sixth UK top 40 hit, peaking at No. 4 in January 1985.
+"Shout" is a song by English pop rock band Tears for Fears, released as the second single from their second studio album, Songs from the Big Chair (1985), on 23 November 1984.
+Roland Orzabal is the lead singer on the track, and he described it as "a simple song about protest".
+The single became the group's fourth top 5 hit on the UK Singles Chart, peaking at No. 4 in January 1985.
 In the US, it reached No. 1 on the Billboard Hot 100 on 3 August 1985 and remained there for three weeks; also topping the Cash Box chart.
 "Shout" became one of the most successful songs of 1985, eventually reaching No. 1 in multiple countries.

-It is regarded as one of the most recognizable songs from the mid-eighties, and is recognized by Chris True of AllMusic as a "Tears for Fears signature moment".
+Featuring a repetitive hook and a synth-drone throughout, "Shout" is regarded as one of the most recognizable songs from the mid-eighties, with Chris True of AllMusic viewing it as Tears for Fears' defining moment.
+The song has been covered, remixed and sampled by many artists since its release.
+In 2010, it was used as the basis for the UK chart-topping song "Shout" (performed by an ensemble featuring Dizzee Rascal and James Corden), an unofficial anthem of the England football team in the 2010 FIFA World Cup.

 Background

 While Tears for Fears' previous single "Mothers Talk" had showcased a new, more extroverted songwriting style, "Shout" was completed with power chords, heavy percussion, a synth bass solo and a vocal-sounding synth riff.
-The song even has a lengthy guitar solo, unusual for Tears for Fears.

-Cash Box said that it has "an anthemic chorus and a booming production sound".

-Meaning

-Song writer Roland Orzabal has noted that the song "is actually more concerned with political protest" than the common view that it is about primal scream theory.
+It begins with a percussive loop from an E-mu Drumulator drum machine before leading into the song's chorus, which follows a I–♭VI–IV–I chord progression.
+The song also has a lengthy guitar solo, unusual for Tears for Fears.
+Orzabal has said that the song "is actually more concerned with political protest" than the common view that it is about primal scream theory.

-Song versions

-"Shout" is by far the most abundantly remixed song in the Tears for Fears catalog, with at least 15 different versions officially released under the band's name.

-As was common in the 1980s, the original 12-inch vinyl single featured an extended remix of the song.
-Three remixes by collaborators Steve Thompson and Michael Barbiero later appeared on American releases of the single, including dub and a cappella versions.

-In addition to the 12-inch mixes, "Shout" also appeared in three different 7-inch versions.
-The original single version released in the UK and much of the rest of the world clocks in at 5:53 and is the same mix of the song found on the Songs from the Big Chair LP, albeit in an edited form.
-The version released in Germany and Japan is 4:51 in length and fades out during the guitar solo.
-Meanwhile, the final version released in America is specifically tailored for radio play at a concise 3:59 in length, featuring edits to the chorus and instrumental sections.
+Upon hearing "Shout", Stanley insisted that it would be a "worldwide smash" and assisted Orzabal in completing the song.
+As such, Stanley received co-writing credits for his contributions.